jcpowermac/jcpowermac.github.io/_posts/2015-03-25-esxi-under-kvm.md

 ---
 layout: post
-title: Running Nested ESXi and vCenter Appliance under KVM
+title: Where ESXi belongs; nested under KVM
 ---

-I can hear it now why would I want to do that?
+I can hear it now, why would I want to do that?
 Well for me the motivation was I need to test vSphere (ESXi and vCenter) automation and I don't want to install VMware Workstation to do it.

-# First up, Nested ESXi
+## First up, Nested ESXi
 As always dependencies are first.
 I am using Fedora 21 so the packages commands will be related.

 {% highlight bash %}